eriknakamura/lexicsquares/README.md

 The Basic Concept:

 Imagine a list with every word in the english language.
-Now try and take that list and condense it into a shape that takes up the least amount of area when transcibed in a square.
+Now try and take that list and condense it into a shape that takes up the least amount of area when inscibed in a square.

 EX.